SciPost/SciPost/README.md

 (scipostenv) $ ./manage.py runserver
 ```

-### Contributors
+## Contributors
 Users of the portal are known as Contributors and are created through the registration form accessible from the home page.

 You can create a number of users, and use the admin site to give them various permissions through memberships of certain groups.
 For example, you'll want members of the SciPost Administrators and Editorial Administrators groups in order to access the internal management and editorial tools.

-### Initial data
+## Initial data
-If you're working on a (almost) empty database, one can easily fill its test database using one of the built-in commands.
+If you're working on an (almost) empty database, one can easily fill its test database using one of the built-in commands.
 To create few instances for each available object, simply run:

 ```shell
 (scipostenv) $ ./manage.py populate_db --all